KasperskyLab/klara/install/README.md

 # Worker installation

-## Setting up an API key to be used by a worker
+## Setting up an API key to be used by Workers

 Each worker should have its own unique assigned API key.
 This helps maintaining strict access controls.